rmoralesdelgado/Tutorials/Quick and Easy Setup for Git and GitHub.md

 Now, officially, `git` has initialized a repository in your `Projects/` folder and has created a `.git/` folder inside.
 Here, it will store all the information necessary to keep the version-control — to keep a repository — of whatever you do in the working directory — e.g. the "Projects" folder.

-There is plenty information about how `git` works.
+There is plenty information about how `git` works at the object-level.
 One of the best documents I have found is "Git from the bottom up," by John Wiegley.
 You can find it [here](https://github.com/jwiegley/git-from-the-bottom-up).
 Just a heads up, this document got a little too technical for me at the beginning, but it's worth it if you want to get a better understanding of the inner working of `git`.

-## Adding files and subfolders
+## 7. Adding files and subfolders with `git add`

 At the moment, I only have two files inside `Projects/`, called `hello-world.py` and `hello-mars.py`.
 The content of each file is the following:
 * `hello-world.py`: